rollerworks/search-docs/introduction.rst

 .. tip::

-    A Configurator is automatically initialized on first usage, if your configurator has external dependencies you can use a PSR-11 Container to lazily load configurators with dependencies.
+    A Configurator is automatically initialized on first usage, if your configurator has external dependencies you can use a `PSR-11`_ compatible Container to lazily load configurators.

     See :doc:`creating_reusable_fieldsets` for usage.

 Input Processors
 ----------------

-While creating a new **SearchCondition** is easy you would properly, want to provide the condition is a more user-friendly format.
+While composing a new **SearchCondition** object isn't hard, you properly want want to *provide* the condition in a more user-friendly format.

-RollerworksSearch comes pre-bundled with various :doc:`input processors <input>`, for JSON, XML, and StringQuery (a powerful and user-friendly string processor).

-Each processor transforms and validates the user-input to a ready to use SearchCondition.
+Instead of doing this yourself RollerworksSearch comes pre-bundled with various :doc:`input processors <input>` which transform the user-input into a ready-to-use SearchCondition.

 Exporters
 ---------